 Ibis Styles Colmar Centre

 11A Boulevard du Champ de Mars, 68000 Colmar, France

-Ibis Styles are a friendly step up from their standard Ibis and Ibis Budget counterparts.
-I love staying at these Accor properties for the free breakfast and modern decorations that incorporate the locality.
+Ibis Styles are a friendly step from their standard Ibis and Ibis Budget counterparts.
+I love staying at these Accor properties for the free breakfast and modern decorations incorporating the locality.
 This property has a great location, an on site bar, and friendly staff.